Jeysen34/FairyMander/FIT_Website.md

 representation of our proposed voting districts.

-The initial concept for this project was provided by our sponsor, in the form of a Capstone project proposal
+The initial concept for this project was provided by our sponsor, in the form of a Capstone project proposal.

+**Note:**
 Capstone project proposal should be a link to the following: https://www.ceias.nau.edu/cs/CS_Capstone/Projects/S24/BeroB_VotingDistricts_v01.pdf